kodetroll/testpatterns/README.md

 gotchas (to be expected, actually, 16:9 vs 4:3 aspect ratios, for example).

 This program is a bash script wrapper around the frame buffer image viewer program (fbi).
-You will need to install the frame buffer utilities packages for your device, may be some others are well.
+You will need to install fbi (sudo apt-get install fbi) and probably the frame buffer utilities packages for your device, may be some others are well.
 One day I will work out the dependencies.
 So anyway, it works, use it, or not.